NOC-MSM/CoNES/docs/building.rst

 #.
 Create a new branch in :bash:`$FORKED_CoNES_ID`
 #.
 Edit the :file:`VERSION` file to something approprate (e.g. 0.0.1)
 #.
 Edit the :file:`NEMO_in` namelist for NEMO version number, MPI choice etc. (see `above <nemo_in>`_ for more information)
 #.
-Create a *Pull Request* from that branch to main (at this point a test build will be triggered (this can take ~45 minutes per MPI build requested)
+Create a *Pull Request* from that branch to main (at this point a test build will be triggered, which can take ~45 minutes per MPI build requested)
 #.
 If successful the *merge* will be available.
 Click merge and a NEMO SIF will be built and released under the *version* specified. (again this can take ~45 minutes per MPI build requested)

 The branch can now either be deleted or held open for further changes to :file:`NEMO_in` and subsequent releases.